davidlidebrandt/milestone-project-4/README.md

 Favicon image came from https://pixabay.com/sv/vectors/skivst%C3%A5ng-vikt-pump-j%C3%A4rn-fitness-3573104/ by user b0red.

-Main image on the index page came from https://pixabay.com/sv/photos/cross-fit-zimmer-h%C3%A4lsa-fitness-1126999/ by user GYMer_Jason
+Main image on the index page came from https://pixabay.com/sv/photos/cross-fit-zimmer-h%C3%A4lsa-fitness-1126999/ by user GYMer_Jason.

+All of the product images came from https://pixabay.com/, since the products are added continually attributions to all single images are not possible.
+All images are free to use and do not require attribution.

 ### Acknowledgments